jameshfisher/jameshfisher.com/_posts/2018-03-30-round-up-power-2.md

 ---
-title: "Rounding up to the next power of two in C"
+title: Rounding up to the next power of two in C
-tags: ["programming", "c"]
+tags:
+  - programming
+  - c
 ---

 I was writing a memory allocator in C.